Top Frequently Asked Questions for Electronic Filing (e-file)

 • The SSN in question also appears as the filer, spouse, or dependent on another tax return for this same year.

-• Whether the cause of this rejection is the result of a typo on another return or an attempt by another party to claim a benefit using your dependent's SSN, the IRS has security measures in place to ensure the accuracy of returns submitted.
+• The cause of this rejection is the result of a typo on another return or an attempt by another party to claim a benefit using your dependent's SSN.
+The IRS has security measures in place to ensure the accuracy of returns submitted.

-• The IRS will, in some cases, contact taxpayers using the same SSN to claim a benefit and ask them to reconsider their eligibility or to provide supporting documentation.
+The IRS will, in some cases, contact taxpayers who are using the same SSN of a dependent to claim tax benefits and ask them to reconsider their eligibility or provide supporting documentation.

 Additional Information: